15 Hilarious Japanese Comedy Shows for Language Lessons While You Laugh

 This show involves two Japanese comedians who hang outside of national airports to ask non-Japanese travelers why they came to Japan.
 The results are often much more hilarious than you’d expect.

-You can watch “Why Did You Come to Japan?” on YouTube for free, but not all episodes have English subtitles.
-This show deals with English-speaking foreigners and Japanese-speaking natives, so the show can help learners see the differences between both languages.
+“Why Did You Come to Japan?” deals with English-speaking foreigners and Japanese-speaking natives, so the show can help learners see the differences between both languages.

 If you could compare this Japanese comedy show to anything in the West, it could be “Saturday Night Live.”
 The sketches on this show are hilarious and often absurd, and are mostly based around different types of games.
 Warning: this one is addictive.